StractOrg/stract/frontend/src/routes/about/README.md

 ## How do we make money?

-Well, currently we don't.
-We are bootstraped and trying to keep costs low.
+We've been very fortunate to receive an incredible grant from [NLnet](https://nlnet.nl/project/Stract/) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program which currently funds our development.

 In the future we will have, clearly labelled, contextual ads based on your current search query and a subscription option without ads.
 Just to re-iterate; we will only use your current search to match ads and will never track you across searches.